UPDATED April 29, 2021

 Your college or alma mater is a great place to start when looking for virtual career fair opportunities.
-The University of Arizona Global Campus held two virtual career fairs in 2020 and plans to hold more this year.
-In the meantime, read on and find out how you can prepare for any virtual career fair.
+The University of Arizona Global Campus has held several virtual career fairs.
+The next one is May 19.
+Be sure to register for this event, then read on and find out how you can prepare for this and any virtual career fair.
 And as always, reach out to Career Services for more help in your job search.

 What Is a Virtual Career Fair?

 Typically, when you register for a virtual career fair, you will have the opportunity to engage with a number of employers inside their respective chat rooms.
 Participating employers will provide a window of time as well as a list of posted jobs, as well as required qualifications or academic experience.
 By doing so in advance, they are giving you a chance to prepare and develop specific questions about specific positions.